ucsc-ospo/ucsc-ospo.github.io/README.md

 - Option A: email OSRE [administrators](mailto:slieggi@ucsc.edu)
 - Option B (via git):
   - Fork [git repository](https://github.com/ucsc-ospo/ucsc-ospo.github.io)
-  - Create `content/project/osre24/ORGANIZATION/PROJECTNAME` directory or copy it from previous year's `content/project/osre23/ORGANIZATION/PROJECTNAME`
+  - Create `content/project/osre25/ORGANIZATION/PROJECTNAME` directory or copy it from previous year's `content/project/osre24/ORGANIZATION/PROJECTNAME`
   - In that directory create/update `index.md` and the project's image (`featured.png` or `featured.jpg`)
   - In `index.md` fill in the frontmatter (see [example](https://raw.githubusercontent.com/ucsc-ospo/ucsc-ospo.github.io/main/content/project/osre22/ucsc/polyphorm/index.md)):
     - Add the project's title in `title:`,
-    - Date the project entry with `date:` and `lastmod:`, using one of the formats `2022-05-27` (day only), `2022-05-27T07:32:00` (with time), `1979-05-27T00:32:00-07:00` (UTC-7 timezone), or `2022-05-27T07:32:00Z` (UTC timezone).
-Note that projects dated in the future will not display.
+    - Date the project entry with `date:` and `lastmod:`, using the format `2022-05-27`. **Note that projects dated in the future will not display**.
-    - Include a list of `authors:`, using either names in quotes or user names (see below for instructions on how to add user names)
+    - Include a list of `authors:`, using either names in quotes or user names (see below for instructions on how to establish user names)
-    - **IMPORTANT**: set a list of tags that include `"osre23"` and either `"uc"` or `"reproducibility"` or both, depending on whether your project has a mentor affiliated with a UC campus or associated national lab (LBL, LANL, LLNL), or is a _Summer of Reproducibility_ project.
+    - **IMPORTANT**: set a list of tags that include `"osre25"` and either `"uc"` or `"reproducibility"` or both, depending on whether your project has a mentor affiliated with a UC campus or associated national lab (LBL, LANL, LLNL), or is a _Summer of Reproducibility_ project.
 Feel free to add additional tags.
     - Below the frontmatter start with a description of the project and include links to the project's webpage.
     - Add each project idea with level-3 header, i.e., `### ...` and add a list of **essential information** that includes *topics*, *skills*, *difficulty*, *size* (175 vs 350 hours), and *mentors*.
   - Make a pull request.